TundraClimate/endolphine/README.md

 ]

 [rm]
-# FAST processing
+# Is ENTER required by question about the rm command
 no_enter = true

-# Auto yanking
+# Will yank the file if the rm command runs
+# This config disabled when "for_tmp" is disabled
 yank = true

-# Not deleting item, action replace to move for tmp
+# Instead of deleting the item, the action is changed to moving it to the tmp_dir
 for_tmp = true

 [paste]
-# Collision avoidance suffix when pasting into the same file
+# A suffix that is added for collision avoidance when pasting into the same dir
 copied_suffix = "_Copy"

-# Dont ask "Is overwrite?"
+# Won't ask "overwrite the same files?" when the paste command runs
 force_mode = true

-# Answer of "Is overwrite?"
+# Default answer to the "overwrite the same files?" question
 default_overwrite = true

 # Menu shortcuts